massalabs/massa-sc-toolkit/README.md

 Type this command in an empty repository where you wish to develop your smart contracts :

-npx -p assemblyscript -c "npm install --save-dev @massalabs/massa-as-sdk | asinit . && rm -r tests/ index.html"
+`npx -p assemblyscript -c "npm install --save-dev @massalabs/massa-as-sdk | asinit . && rm -r tests/ index.html"`

 You now have your own AssemblyScript project setup, with Massa's sdk installed.

+You can now run `npm run asbuild` to compile your AssemblyScript files.